 The hours in which the government offices are open….for instance, places like the ayuntamiento (town hall) where you have to go get your empadronamiento (the document stating your place of residence) is closed a random day of the week, and either open late or closes early on the days they are open.

 Without your empadronamiento, you can’t get your tarjeta sanitaria (health card).
 More on that later.

 Without getting too ranty or making this post all about the bureaucratic system, I’ll just say that it’s safe to say that this counts as one of the things I wish I knew before moving to Madrid.
 Not like I could avoid it, but at least just mentally prepare my naive thoughts beforehand.

-When it comes to things like opening a bank account, sometimes some banks don’t want to be helpful and they will tell you that your Spanish visa with your NIE number and passport are not enough to open an account ? when it has worked for the rest of your friends.
+When it comes to things like opening a bank account, sometimes some banks don’t want to be helpful and they will tell you that your Spanish visa with your NIE number and passport is not enough to open an account when it has worked for the rest of your friends.
 Go figure.

-If they say this, just move onto another bank because you can open up a bank account with this information along with the letter of employment from the school/place of employment stating the amount you will be earning.
+If they say this, just move on to another bank because you can open up a bank account with this information along with the letter of employment from the school/place of employment stating the amount you will be earning.

 Alas, this also falls under the list of things that I wish I knew before moving to Madrid.

 If I could go back, I think I would do my research just a little bit more to familiarize myself with the different kinds of banks available, and of course, opening up a bank account as a foreigner.
-If you’d like a post on that, let me know! ?
+If you’d like a post on that, let me know!?

 Here’s a VERY GOOD change.

 I wish I knew beforehand how easy this was going to be because coming from a country where healthcare seems to be more of a privilege than a right, I was a little nervous about how it would work in Madrid.